pure-data/externals-howto/README.rst

 importance for writing externals.

-The remaining arguments ``arg1,...`` define the types of object-arguments passed at the creation of a class-object.
+The remaining arguments ``arg1,...`` define the types of object arguments passed at the creation of a class object.
 A maximum of six type checked arguments can be passed to an object.
 The list of argument-types are terminated by “0”.